 Find out how you can sell duty-free or duty-paid alcohol products through airlines, on ships, in export stores and in duty-free shops.

-Journeys between EU countries
+Journeys between the UK and EU countries

-Journeys to non-EU countries
+Journeys to non-UK or non-EU countries

-If you operate an airline or ship that travels to a destination outside the EU, any goods - including excise goods - may be loaded duty-free as stores for sale, but you need authorisation from HMRC.
+If you operate an airline or ship that travels to a destination outside the UK and EU, any goods - including excise goods - may be loaded duty-free as stores for sale, but you need authorisation from HMRC.
 The goods can be either to take away or for consumption onboard.

 An export shop can only be sited at an HMRC-designated port or airport, and is usually located in the departure lounge after security controls.